moyasuxin/real-fyp/ml/SCORING_METHODOLOGY.md

 **Norman (2013)** emphasized that HCI and interaction design require multidisciplinary knowledge, including psychology, communication, and technical skills.

+**Dam & Siang (2021)** from the Interaction Design Foundation highlight that successful design requires both technical proficiency and strong communication abilities for effective collaboration.

 ### References

 - Cross, N. (2011). _Design Thinking: Understanding How Designers Think and Work_.
-Berg Publishers.
-ISBN: 978-1847886361
+Berg Publishers. https://doi.org/10.5040/9781474293884
 - Norman, D. A. (2013). _The Design of Everyday Things: Revised and Expanded Edition_.
 Basic Books.
 ISBN: 978-0465050659
+- Dam, R. F., & Siang, T. Y. (2021).
+What is Design Thinking and Why Is It So Popular? _Interaction Design Foundation_. https://www.interaction-design.org/literature/article/what-is-design-thinking-and-why-is-it-so-popular

 ---